FallenWorlds/AddOn-Studio-for-World-of-Warcraft-2.0/README.md

 For any verbiage differences between the LICENSE file here and any external copy, the original copy here which is verbatim from CodePlex as of 2017, is the one that counts.

 ## Why it's here
 The purpose of this repository is to serve as a partial archive for what is no longer available from CodePlex.
+Other parts of the archive can be found in spirit on the AddOn Studio main wiki, see below.

 ## More info
 More info about AddOn Studio and its history, and information about contemporary versions of AddOn Studio for World of Warcraft can be found here: https://addonstudio.fandom.com.